dwmkerr/hacker-laws/README.md

 The Dunning-Kruger effect has sometimes been used to describe a related, but not necessarily implied effect which could be described as "The less a person understands a domain, the more they are likely to believe they can easily solve problems in that domain, as they are more likely to see the domain as _simple_".
 This more general effect is highly relevant in technology.
 It would suggest that people who are less familiar with a domain, such as non-technical team members or less experienced team members, are more likely to _underestimate_ the effort required to solve a problem in this space.

 As a person's understanding and experience in a domain grows, they may well encounter another effect, which is that they tend to _overestimate_ the ability of _others_ or _underestimate_ their own ability, as they are have become so experienced in the domain.
 In all cases these effects are _cognitive biases_.
-As with any bias, an understanding that it may be present will often be sufficient to help avoid the challenges - as when there is awareness of a bias more inputs and opinions can be included to attempt to eliminate these biases.
-A closely related is the bias of [Illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority).
+As with any bias, an understanding that it may be present will often be sufficient to help avoid the challenges — as when there is awareness of a bias, more inputs and opinions can be included to attempt to eliminate these biases.
+A closely related bias is that of [Illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority).

 Real-world examples: